Best Inflatable Stand Up Paddle Boards on the Cheap (2023)

-Something more affordable would be Bluefin iSUP boards, my personal pick in 2021, or equivalent, but which can still be rather on the heavy side for the wallet compared to these cheap ones here (unless they went on a hefty sale)…
+Something more affordable would be Bluefin iSUP boards, my personal pick in 2023, or equivalent, but which can still be on the heavy side for the wallet compared to these cheap ones here…

 My experience tells me it’s much nicer to get into the paddle board game without spending a grand per board package!